Opinion | Top-10 “DIY Hearing Aids” and PSAPs

 Classification: PSAP external device (earbuds/headset sold separately).

 Description: No list of PSAPs would be complete without having the venerable Pocketalker on it.
 It is arguably THE most successful, versatile, and ubiquitous assistive listening device (ALD) ever made.
 For decades (in various technological forms), the Pocketalker has been a staple of hospital intake areas, emergency rooms, nursing homes, hearing care clinics, and any other place that might frequently encounter a person with hearing loss.
-It is widely used in hearing healthcare settings when the audiologist is initially interviewing a new patient with a hearing loss.
-In fact, hearing care providers frequently use the trademarked “Pocketalker” as a substitute for any pocket-sized “assistive listening device” (eg, like “Kleenex” is substituted for “facial tissue”).
-The major selling point for the Pocketalker is that it’s very easy to use, effective, and requires only earphones/buds.
-The major detractor is that it’s not very discreet and is probably not a device most people want to use for more than a couple hours at a time due to its use of wired headphones/earbuds (same for apps below); in other words, it’s less of a “permanent listening companion” than it is a “great temporary fix.”
-Acknowledgement: Williams Sound, which makes and markets the device, and has advertised with Hearing Review through the years.
+It is widely used in hearing healthcare settings when the audiologist is initially interviewing a new patient who really can’t hear well.
+In fact, hearing care providers frequently use the word “Pocketalker” as a substitute for any pocket-sized “assistive listening device” (eg, in the same way “Kleenex” is substituted for “facial tissue”).
+The major selling point for the Pocketalker is that it’s very easy to use, effective, and requires only wired earphones/earbuds.
+The major detractor is that it’s not very discreet and is probably not a device most people want to use for more than a couple hours at a time due to its use of wired headphones/earbuds (same for apps below); in other words, it’s “great temporary fix” than it is a ”permanent listening companion.“ Acknowledgement: Williams Sound, which makes and markets the device, and has advertised with Hearing Review through the years.

 12) Jacoti ListenApp, Ear Machine, and Other Free Apps*